 "Adidas and Yeezy are really paving the way in this space right now.
 Adidas's ongoing partnership with Sean Wotherspoon has produced fully sustainable sneaker silhouettes made from vegan leather, while Yeezy's latest foam runner is made from algae locally grown by Kanye's ranch in Wisconsin, which helps to clean waterways and reduces fossil fuels.
 Not to mention the cool aesthetic of these designs!
 As our generation becomes more concerned with sustainability, this is definitely something we are looking for in a sneaker moving forward."

-"With a somewhat bleak future ahead, a lot of us are looking to the past for inspiration, and sneakers are no different.
+"A lot of us are looking to the past for inspiration, and sneakers are no different.
 Creators like @philllllthy and @foxtrott_uniform are deliberately ageing their sneakers, yellowing the midsoles and swapping the laces out for faded pairs so that they look vintage, while brands like Aimé Leon Dore x New Balance are pushing the agenda of timelessness with style reminiscent of '90s NYC.
 Nike is also bringing back a lot of its archive Air Max silhouettes, which is super exciting.
 These silhouettes changed sneaker design forever when they came out, so it will be nice for that to be recognised again."

 Photo:Courtesy of Farfetch